Ivo-Balbaert/The_Way_to_Mojo/book/14_MLIR_The_basics_of_Mojo.md

 Mojo programs can take full advantage of *anything* that interfaces with MLIR.
 While this isn't something normal Mojo programmers may ever need to do, it's an extremely powerful capability when extending a system to interface with a new datatype, or an esoteric new accelerator feature.

-MLIR is further sub-categorized into many different ‘dialects’, e.g. `arith` dialect for compiler operations related to arithmetic.
-Mojo’s `Int` type is a wrapper around the `index` dialect.
+MLIR is further sub-categorized into many different 'dialects', e.g. `arith` dialect for compiler operations related to arithmetic.
+Mojo's `Int` type is a wrapper around the `index` dialect.

 Mojo only uses the LLVM and index dialect (video 2023 LLVM Mtg 34')